-More than a TRILLION DOLLAR—about HALF the present GDP of the UK—has been dispatched to the African continent in Development Aid over the past 5 decades.
-Why then are MILLIONS of Africans still confined in Hunger & Extreme Poverty?
-Puzzling?
+More than $1 TRILLION—equating to about HALF the present GDP of the UK—has been dispatched to the African continent in Aid over the past 5 decades, alongside Africa’s own riches.
+Yet, MILLIONS of Africans are still confined in Extreme Poverty.

 Originally intended to create self sustainability in scaling our Current Conservation Activities in Uganda’s heavily deforested countryside, the farm contemporarily aims to bring together and equip our target smallholder farmers to work & act for themselves out of Extreme Poverty (in a self help fashion), giving them the training and skills to grow and market their own food through sustainable and regenerative practices.